IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_pipes.md

 </Grid>
 ```

-In order to do the same in Angular we have to define a class that implements the [PipeTransform](https://angular.io/api/core/PipeTransform) interface and has the [@Pipe](https://angular.io/api/core/Pipe) decorator.
+In order to do the same in Angular, we have to define a class that implements the [PipeTransform](https://angular.io/api/core/PipeTransform) interface and has the [@Pipe](https://angular.io/api/core/Pipe) decorator.

 ```typescript
 import { Pipe, PipeTransform } from '@angular/core';